slowburn-dev/DataConfig/Misc/Docs/Source/Design.md

   - DataConfig API are `UObject` free and stack friendly.
   - Built-in features serve as examples and sensible defaults.
 Users are expected to write on their own `Reader/Writer/Handlers`.

-- Runtime performance is **not** top priority.
+- Runtime performance is *not* top priority.

   We expect users to use DataConfig in a offline, editor only scenario.
 In this use case we favor some other aspects over runtime performance:

   - Idiomatic.
 We follow [UE4 c++ coding conventions][2] and keep core dependency to only `Core` and `CoreUObject`.
   - Friendly.
 When processing invalid data and invalid API usage DataConfig should not crash.
 It should fail explicitly with detailed context and diagnostics.
   - Small code size / fast compile time.
 DataConfig try not to don't expose template API. `TDcJsonReader` is explicit instantiated with its definition in private files.
   - Light memory footprint.
-For example the JSON parser do parsing while deserializing.
-It would *not* construct the loaded JSON document in memory at all.
+Our JSON parser do stream parsing and would *not* construct the loaded JSON document in memory at all.

 - Works with whatever property system supports.